How much can you save on home insurance with a security system?

 • ADT: A veteran in the home security game, ADT does require you to sign a contract, but it offers several different packages so you can find the best one for your needs.
 Signing up with ADT comes with professional installation, 24/7 monitoring, and smart home devices.

 • Vivint: Although this is one of the more expensive home security systems on the market, you won’t have to worry about installing anything yourself.
-Like the other companies on the list, Vivint offers 24/7 monitoring, a mobile app, smart cameras, and more.
+Like the other companies on this list, Vivint offers 24/7 monitoring, a mobile app, smart cameras, and more.

 Other ways to save on homeowners insurance

+Security systems are just one of the factors that determine your home insurance rates.
 Installing a monitored home security system or centralized fire alarm in your home is great for your peace of mind and can help lower your rates, but it’s not the only way.
 Here are a few other ways to cut costs on your home insurance policy.

-• Go paperless: Some insurance companies offer credits to policyholders who opt into paperless billing.
+• Go paperless.
+Some insurance companies offer credits to policyholders who opt into paperless billing.

-• Re-shop your insurance: It’s recommended that you re-shop your homeowners insurance annually so you don’t miss out on a better deal elsewhere.
+• Re-shop your insurance.
+It’s recommended that you re-shop your homeowners insurance annually so you don’t miss out on a better deal elsewhere.
 The agents at Policygenius can help you compare home insurance quotes from different companies, purchase a new policy, and cancel your old one.

 Ready to shop home insurance?